mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 </tr>

 <tr><td><code>HAPROXY_{n}_BACKEND_<br>WEIGHT</code></td>
-<td>Specifies order in which to enforce permissions if there are multiple backends sharing access control lists for virtual hosts and paths.
-For example, if you are using a virtual host and have path access control lists that are shared by multiple backends, order of ACLs affects how permissions are granted for application.
+<td>Specifies the order in which to enforce permissions if there are multiple backends sharing access control lists for virtual hosts and paths.
+For example, if you are using a virtual host and have path access control lists that are shared by multiple backends, the order of ACLs affects how permissions are granted for application.

-With `HAPROXY_{n}_BACKEND_WEIGHT`, you can change order used to evaluated ACLs by specifying a weight.
+With `HAPROXY_{n}_BACKEND_WEIGHT`, you can change the order used to evaluated ACLs by specifying a weight.
 The ACLs for backends are then applied from largest to smallest weight.

-If you don’t specify a value, default weight of zero (0) is used.
+If you don’t specify a value, the default weight is zero (0).
 By default, any backends that use `HAPROXY_{n}_PATH` will have a weight of 1.

 <code>HAPROXY_0_BACKEND_WEIGHT = 1</code>
 </td>
 </tr>

 <tr><td><code>HAPROXY_{n}_BALANCE</code></td>
-<td>Sets load balancing algorithm to be used in a backend.
+<td>Sets the load balancing algorithm to be used in a backend.
 The default is `roundrobin`.

 For example:

 <code>
 HAPROXY_0_BALANCE = 'leastconn'